fassko/fassko.github.io/Content/blog/solidity-erc-721.md

 * `approve(address _approved, uint256 _tokenId)` gives rights to the `_approved` to transfer the token with the `_tokenId` identifier;
 * `getApproved(uint256 _tokenId)` returns the wallet address approved to transfer the token with `_tokenId` identifier;
 * `setApprovalForAll(address _operator, bool _approved)` approve or remove approval for all the `msg.sender` assets to `_operator`;
 * `isApprovedForAll(address _owner, address _operator)` cheks if the `_operator` address has rights for the `_owner` assets.

 ### Events

-Events help to notify about changes with the NFT.
+Events help to notify about changes with an NFT.
 For instance, the web frontend can be updated.

 `Transfer(address indexed _from, address indexed _to, uint256 indexed _tokenId)` emits when the token with the `_tokenId` identifier is transfered from the `_from` to the `_to`.